Hey, hey, it's the weekend!

 PINE FLIP: Douglas Fir Brandy, egg white, agave, Pollux Imperial IPA

-What helps Ecliptic stand out from the (some say oversaturated) craft brewpub crowd is the food.
-Yes, the beer is excellent, but the food . . . the food transcends traditional pub grub.
+What helps Ecliptic stand out from the Portland, Oregon craft brewpub crowd is the food.
+Yes, the beer is excellent!
+But the food transcends traditional pub grub.

-Ecliptic currently offers a delicious romaine salad, but on this visit, I thoroughly enjoyed the endive salad with asian pears, camembert toast, and maple-mustard vinaigrette.
+Ecliptic currently offers a delicious romaine salad.
+On this visit, however, I thoroughly enjoyed the endive salad.
+It had asian pears, camembert toast, and maple-mustard vinaigrette.

-The PAN-ROASTED CHICKEN rotates and currently comes with parsley spaetzle, but I loved the sweet combo with corn, zucchini, cojita cheese, and red pepper vinaigrette.
+The Pan-roasted Chicken dish rotates.
+It currently comes with parsley spaetzle, but I loved the sweet combo with corn, zucchini, cojita cheese, and red pepper vinaigrette.
 The chicken skin was crisped beautifully and the chicken was tender and flavorful.

-I’ve saved the best, however, for last: SWEET AND SPICY DRUMSTICKS were a showstopper, and they tasted just as sticky, sweet, delicious as they look.
+I've saved the best, however, for last.
+These Sweet and spicy drumsticks with chicken confit, celery salad ($9) were a showstopper!
+And they tasted just as sticky, sweet, delicious as they look.

-There is also a kids menu with standard kid fare such as burgers and fries, but also trout sticks and finger steaks.
+There is indeed a kids menu at Ecliptic Brewing.
+It has standard kid fare such as burgers and fries, but also trout sticks and finger steaks.

 For dessert, I highly recommend the churros.